 Approach: All fish counted to assess the abundance of resident and young-of-year fish are identified to species.
 These data are used to calculate the number of species of resident and young-of-year fish combined per transect on each reef.
-These values are then averaged over the 82 transects on the Wheeler North Reef, San Mateo, and Barn to provide an estimate of average species density of kelp bed fishes per reef.
-For Wheeler North Reef to meet this performance standard its four-year running average of number of species of kelp bed fish per transect must not be significantly less than that of the reference reef with the lower four-year running average of the number of species of kelp bed fish per transect.
+These values are then averaged over the 82 transects on Wheeler North Reef, San Mateo, and Barn to provide an estimate of average species density of kelp bed fishes per reef.
+For Wheeler North Reef to meet this performance standard its four-year running average of the number of species of kelp bed fish per transect must not be significantly less than that of the reference reef with the lower four-year running average.

 Results: The mean number of fish species per transect has largely fluctuated synchronously over time at the three reefs (Figure 6.2.8a).
-In general, Barn and Wheeler North Reef have displayed the highest diversity of fishes and San has consistently displayed the lowest diversity.
-Consequently, the 4-year average of the mean number of fish species per transect at Wheeler North Reef in 2020 was within the range set by the two reference reefs (Figure 6.2.8b).
-Thus the Wheeler North Reef met the performance standard for fish species richness in 2020.
+In general, Barn and Wheeler North Reef have displayed the highest diversity of fishes and San Mateo has consistently displayed the lowest diversity.
+The average number of fish species per transect at Wheeler North Reef for the three-year period of 2018, 2019 and 2021 was within the range set by the two reference reefs (Figure 6.2.8b).
+Thus, Wheeler North Reef met the performance standard for fish species richness in 2021.

 Figure 6.2.8.
-Mean species density (± 1 standard error) of fish at Wheeler North Reef, San Mateo and Barn. (a) annual values for 2009 - 2020 and (b) 4-year running average.
+Mean species density (± 1 standard error) of fish at Wheeler North Reef, San Mateo and Barn. (a) annual values for 2009 - 2021 and (b) 3-year average for 2018, 2019 and 2021.
+2020 data was excluded due to reduced monitoring imposed by COVID-19 restrictions.